Project Director

 David composes electrosymphonic music: a fusion of classical and electronic styles that interweaves influences from songs, symphonies, pop, rock and electronica.
 Musical strands are met with inspiration from the work of scientists: sonified data, musical metaphors for scientific concepts, and experimental sound and images from contemporary research.

 In all projects, David seeks a deep collaboration with musicians, scientists, artists and performers.
-He has worked with with physicists (Dr. Mathew Kleban, NYU), biologists (Dr. Paul Garrity, Brandeis), engineers (Dr. Irmgard Bischofberger, MIT), sociologists (Dr. Clara Han, Johns Hopkins), astrophysicists (Dr. Priya Natarajan, Yale) and oceanographers (Dr. Sarah Davies, BU).
-Recent works include Cellular Dance (2019) a ballet on a theme of cell movement with biologist Alexey Veraksa of UMass Boston, Octave of Light (2020) an album of exoplanet music with Roy Gould of the Harvard-Smithsonian Center for Astrophysics, and Black Hole Symphony (2022) an orchestral journey to the heart of a black hole galaxy for the Charles Hayden Planetarium, Museum of Science, Boston.
+He has worked with physicists (Dr. Mathew Kleban, NYU), biologists (Dr. Paul Garrity, Brandeis), engineers (Dr. Irmgard Bischofberger, MIT), sociologists (Dr. Clara Han, Johns Hopkins), astrophysicists (Dr. Priya Natarajan, Yale) and oceanographers (Dr. Sarah Davies, BU).
+Recent works include Cellular Dance (2019) a ballet on a theme of cell movement with biologist Alexey Veraksa of UMass Boston, Octave of Light (2020) an album of exoplanet music, Black Hole Symphony (2022) and Mars Symphony (2024) orchestral journeys through spacetime at the Museum of Science, Boston, Christa McAuliffe Center, and planetariums nationwide.

 David studied at Clare College Cambridge with Giles Swayne, the Guildhall School of Music & Drama with Julian Anderson, and completed his Ph.D. at the University of Birmingham (UK) with Jonty Harrison and Scott Wilson.
 His fascination with electronic music began in 2008 when he undertook a residency at the Aldeburgh Music Festival with Jonathan Harvey – an inspirational teacher and pioneer in the field.
 In 2014 he moved from London to Boston, USA, where he lives with his wife Sarah, son Lawrence and daughter Eleanor.